 When one of your Titans would die, you can make a command check.
 If you pass, you get to fire with one of its weapons or, if you pass by 3 or more, with all your weapons.
 Getting an extra combat activation out of your Titan is great, and this all but guarantees that every Titan you own will get to shoot at least one of its weapons each round, range permitting.

 Somewhat ironically, Legio Tempestus is also very good at keeping their Titans’ machine spirits in check.
 If your Titan’s machine spirit tries to wake, you can re-roll a result of 1, 2, or 3, but you have to keep the re-roll.
-Not only can you use this to prevent Titans from doing something you don’t want them to, you could also potentially use it to try to fail a check with a Warlord if you rolled a 3.
+Not only can you use this to turn what was a bad roll into a free attack, you could also potentially use it to try to fish for a free repair if you’ve rolled a 1 or 3.
 The situations where you’d be both willing and able to do so are pretty slim, but it could be an interesting trick.

 Legio Tempestus has one unique stratagem, Combat Drop.
 For the hefty price of 3 stratagem points, you can set aside a Titan of scale 6 or less (as of this writing, that means it has to be a Warhound) from your battlegroup to set up in orbit.
 When you do, you write down a number from 2 to 4, which is the round it tries to drop in on – though it might be delayed by a turn.
 When it shows up, place it on the board at least 1” away from any models or terrain feature, then scatter it.
 It can’t do anything that round, but sometimes dropping a Warhound in a big enough swing in momentum all on its own.